joomla/Manual/docs/general-concepts/forms-fields/standard-fields/media.md

 -  **preview** (optional) shows or hides the preview of the currently chosen image. ("true": Show always, "tooltip": Show as tooltip, "false": Show never).
 Default is "tooltip".
 - **preview_width** (optional) sets the max-width of preview image (default: "200").
 - **preview_height** (optional) sets the max-height of preview image (default: "200").
 - **types** (optional) is a comma-separated list of file types (`images`, `audios`, `videos`, `documents`, `directories`).
 Default is `images`.
 This list decides which of the allowed file extensions from Media Manager configuration are used.
-E.g. `images,documents` means only files with an allowed images extension or an allowed documents extension are available for selection (since Joomla 4.0.0).
-When the type `directories` is used then the field will allow to select a directory, this can be useful in extension parameters, to select upload destination etc (since Joomla 5.2).
+For example, `images,documents` means only files with an allowed images extension or an allowed documents extension are available for selection.
+When the type `directories` is used then the field will allow selection of a directory; this can be useful in setting extension parameters, to define an upload destination for example.

 Implemented by: libraries/src/Form/Field/MediaField.php